 In late December, several cases of pneumonia were reported in Wuhan City, Hubei Province of China.
 Chinese authorities confirmed that they had identified a new coronavirus (a family of viruses that range from the common cold to more severe viruses).
 Since then, it has spread outside of the region with some cases reported in Canada and other countries.
 Steps have been taken by the Canadian Government and countries around the world to help those in need There are also many ways Manulife can help during these difficult times.

-Check the Government of Canada’s website for the latest on this developing situation.
+For additional resources, check the Government of Canada’s website for the latest on this developing situation.

 Manulife cares about the health of Canadians, and we’re monitoring the situation closely.